vloebel/any-budget/README.md

   ## Installation
   To install as a mobile app:

-  1. Open Safari and navigate to [ https:// xxxx tbd .herokuapp.com/ ]( https:// tbd.herokuapp.com/) with Safari.
+  1. Open Safari and navigate to [vl-any-budget](https://vl-any-budget.herokuapp.com/).

   2. Tap  **Share**.

   3. Tap **Add to Home Screen**.

-  4. Name your PWAxxxx, then tap **Add** in the upper-right corner.
+  4. Name your app and then tap **Add** in the upper-right corner.

   5. Check your Home Screen to see the app.

 * Android:

-  1. Open Chrome and navigate to [ https:// xxxx tbd .herokuapp.com/ ]( https:// tbd.herokuapp.com/) .
+  1. Open Chrome and navigate to [vl-any-budget](https://vl-any-budget.herokuapp.com/)  .

   2. In in the upper right corner of Chrome, tap the **Menu** icon.

   3. Tap the **Add to Home Screen** icon.

-  4. xxxxName your PWA, then tap Add below the prompt.
+  4. Name your app and then tap **Add** below the prompt.

   5. If there is an "Add to Home screen?" prompt, tap **Add**.